Kashtanka

 "Kashtanka" (Каштанка) is an 1887 short story by Anton Chekhov.
+It follows the adventures of a mixed breed dog of the same name.

 Publication

 The story was first published in Novoye Vremya's No. 4248, 25 December (old style) 1887 issue, originally under the title "In Learned Society" (В учёном обществе; V uchyonom obschestve).

-Revised by the author, divided into seven chapters and under the new title it came out as a separate edition in Saint Petersburg in 1892 and enjoyed six re-issues in 1893–1899.
-Chekhov included it in Volume 4 of his Collected Works published by Adolf Marks in 1899–1901.
+Revised by the author, divided into seven chapters and under the new title, it came out as a separate edition in Saint Petersburg in 1892 and enjoyed six re-issues in 1893–1899.
+Chekhov included it in Volume 4 of his Collected Works, published by Adolf Marks in 1899–1901.
 In 1903 the story came out illustrated by Dmitry Kardovsky and in such form continued to be re-issued well into the end of the 20th century.

 Background

 There were at least two persons who claimed to have prompted Chekhov the original idea.
 One of them was Nikolai Leykin: of that Viktor Bilibin informed the author in a 7 December 1887 letter (Chekhov apparently left the claim uncommented).
 Another, the circus performer and animal trainer Vladimir L. Durov (1863–1934) in his 1927 book "My Animals" maintained that it was him who once told Chekhov the real life story about a dog named Kashtanka who'd performed with his troupe.